 • the knife is fixed on the base and attracted by a magnet;

-• a bar of the desired grain size is installed on the grinding element;
+• a block of the required grain size is installed on the sharpening element;

-• the rod is fixed in the desired hole on the rack;
+• the rod is fixed in the desired hole on the stand;

-• with a hand, the bar moves along the rod, processing the blade, and the movement is carried out “away from itself” and “towards itself”;
+• by hand, the block moves along the rod, processing the blade, and the movement is carried out “from oneself” and “towards oneself”;

 • with the other hand, the knife gradually moves in the longitudinal direction.

-See the detailed drawings, descriptions and illustrations of the knife sharpener with and without a magnetic holder in the video below:
+See detailed drawings, descriptions and illustrations of a knife sharpener with and without a magnetic holder in the video below:

-With the help of tools for knives, you can also sharpen scissors, but such an event has its own specifics.
+With the help of knife tools you can also sharpen scissors, but such an undertaking has its own specifics.
 The sharpening angle is within (60-74)°.
 Tailor's scissors usually have an angle of (72-74)°.
-The cutting part at the point of contact of both parts is flat, and the bevel is performed on one side.
-Basic sharpening carried out from the outside, beveled side.
-Inner surface only polished with a small bar.
+The cutting part at the point of contact of both parts is flat, and the bevel is made on one side.
+Main sharpening carried out from the outer, beveled side.
+Inner surface Only sanded with a fine stone.

 The process is carried out in this order:

-1. Disassembly of scissors.
-To do this, unscrew the screw that holds the halves together and carefully separate them.
-A "minus" screwdriver is used.
+1. Disassembling scissors.
+To do this, you need to unscrew the screw holding the halves together and carefully separate them.
+A negative screwdriver is used.

-2. With the help of a large abrasive sharpening at the right angle.
-Movements are made only in one direction - "toward yourself."
-Half of the scissors is held by the ring, and turning starts from the tip of the blade.
+2. Using coarse abrasive, it is carried out sharpening at the right angle.
+Movements are made only in one direction - “towards yourself”.
+Half of the scissors is held by the ring, and turning begins from the tip of the blade.

 Some scissors cannot be disassembled.
 They can also be sharpened, for which they open up as much as possible.
 The halves are sharpened one by one.

 1. Paper.
-A sheet of paper is taken (for example, for a printer) and a strip is cut off at the edge.
-If the knife is well soaked, then the strip is easily cut off and has smooth edges.
-A dull knife crumples the edge and cuts unevenly, with tatters.
+Take a sheet of paper (for example, for a printer) and cut off a strip at the edge.
+If the knife is well soaked, the strip is easily cut and has smooth edges.
+A dull knife crushes the edge and cuts unevenly, with tatters.

 2. Tomato.
-A sharp knife cuts a tomato in half evenly, and a dull one crushes it.
+A sharp knife cuts a tomato in half evenly, while a dull knife crushes it.

-3. Hair on the arm.
+3. Hairs on the arm.
 A sharp blade works like a razor and cuts hairs, while a dull tool only crushes them.

-4. Sharpness can be checked finger while maintaining caution.
+4. Sharpness can be checked finger, remaining cautious.
 The presence of burrs indicates poor quality processing.
-Absolutely smooth edges speak of quality work.
+Absolutely straight edges indicate high-quality work.

 Knives tend to become dull, making them difficult to use.
-Sharpening devices and machines will help solve the problem by ensuring that the blade is sharpened correctly, restoring the set angle.
-There are many designs of simple knife sharpeners, and the owner himself must decide which one to choose.
+Sharpening devices and machines will help solve the problem by ensuring the correct sharpening of the blade, restoring the specified angle.
+There are many designs of simple knife blades, and the owner must decide which one to choose.

 The service life of any knife directly depends on the methods of its operation and the procedure for sharpening the blade.
-Tools for sharpening knives are so diverse that they allow modern man do not resort to the work of specialists, but do all the work yourself at home.
-For sharpening knives, you can use as a special tool industrial production, and any device made with my own hands.
-It is important to know that simple elements for sharpening knives (for example, a whetstone) that are at hand can do a bad job and the sharpness of the product will not only not return, but gradually the product will completely become unusable.
-At the same time, any makeshift fixture for sharpening knives can be based on the use of these very simple sharpening devices.
-Detailed information on how to make a sharpener with your own hands can be found below.
+Devices for sharpening knives are so diverse that they allow to modern man do not resort to the work of specialists, but do all the work yourself at home.
+You can use a special tool to sharpen knives. industrial production, as well as any device manufactured with my own hands.
+It is important to know that simple elements for sharpening knives (for example, a whetstone), which are at hand, can do a bad job and the sharpness of the product will not only not return, but gradually the product will completely become unusable.
+Moreover, any homemade device for sharpening knives can be based on the use of these simple sharpening devices.
+Details on how to make your own sharpener can be found below.

-A home-made manual knife sharpening machine, subject to all the requirements for its creation, will simplify the sharpening of knives and its performance will be no worse than a professional one.
+A homemade manual machine for sharpening knives, provided that all the requirements for its creation are met, will simplify the sharpening of knives and its performance will be no worse than that of a professional.
 Correct sharpening includes the following rule: each type of cutting product has a certain edge sharpening angle, which must be constant along the entire length of the blade (see table No. 1).
-The sharpener, which will be initially based on this principle, will give the master a sharp knife edge for a long time.
+A sharpening device that will initially be based on this principle will give the craftsman a sharp knife edge for a long time.

 Table No. 1.
 Sharpening angle in parallel with the type of cutting device

-Edge processing during sharpening should be even.
+When sharpening the edges should be processed evenly.
 To fulfill this condition, the following rules must be observed:

-• the blade must be fixed in the vise of the fixture reliably and efficiently, without exposing the metal of the blade to damage;
+• the blade must be fixed in the vice of the device reliably and efficiently, without exposing the metal of the blade to damage;

-• the movement of the touchstone along the axis of the knife edge must be uniform and strictly at a certain angle;
+• the movement of the whetstone along the axis of the knife edge must be uniform and strictly at a certain angle;

-• the point of contact of the blade must be strictly perpendicular to the longitudinal axis of the sharpener;
+• the point of contact of the blade must be strictly perpendicular to the longitudinal axis of the sharpening device;

-• the pressure on the knife blade should change smoothly depending on the change in the contact area between the blade and sharpener.
+• the pressure on the knife blade should change smoothly depending on the change in the area of contact between the blade and the sharpener.

-The simplest device for sharpening knives is based on the use of an angle frame and a whetstone.
-The price of such a primitive factory-made device is quite high, as is the price of interchangeable whetstones, while making such a device for sharpening knives at home will not be the slightest difficulty for the master.
-You will need the following inventory:
+The simplest device for sharpening knives is based on the use of an angular frame and a whetstone.
+The price of such a primitive factory-made device is quite high, as is the price of replaceable whetstones, but making such a device for sharpening knives at home will not be difficult for a craftsman.
+You will need the following equipment:

 1. Wooden blocks of the same size - 4 pcs.